ALLENYGY/ALLENYGY.github.io/NOTE/ProgramLanguage/R/Lec2.md

 A vector is simply a list of items that are of the same type.

-To combine the list of items to a vector, use the c() function and separate the items by a comma.
+To combine the list of items into a vector, use the c() function and separate the items by a comma.

 ---